LemarAb/LogiX/README.md

 <div style="text-align: justify;">

+- weird behaviour note: Mingw alone has a problem with getting data that is stored in a different hpp file (vars.tot_occ) where it assign the occurances in a random positive block.
+The differences between occs stay the same so no problem, however weird.
+Debug function and run through json functions as expected.

 - use watched literals during backtracking with learned clauses differenlty

 - Leave preprocessing to the end of implementation, start woth backtracking + Deletion and watched